f3d-app/f3d/doc/user/03-OPTIONS.md

 ## Options syntax

-To turn on/off boolean options, it is possible to write `--option=true` and `--option=false`, eg `--points-sprites=false`.
+To turn on/off boolean options, write `--option=true` and `--option=false`, eg `--points-sprites=false`.

-If an option has an "implicit" value, it means that the options can be used without specifying the value to use the implicit value.
+If an option has an "implicit" value, use the option without specifying the value to use the implicit value.

-The default correspond to the value without any [configuration file](06-CONFIGURATION_FILE.md), which F3D is usually distributed with.
+The default corresponds to the value without any [configuration file](06-CONFIGURATION_FILE.md).

-As documented, the `--option=value` syntax should be preferred.
+Prefer the `--option=value` syntax.
 The syntax `--option value` can have unintended effect with positional arguments.

 The `-R` short option has a special syntax: `-Rlibf3d.option` but can also be used with `--reset=libf3d.option`

 The `-D/--define` option has a special syntax: `-Dlibf3d.option=value` or `--define=libf3d.option=value`.

-All options are parsed according to their type, see the [parsing documentation](08-PARSING.md) for more details.
+F3D parses all options according to their type, see the [parsing documentation](08-PARSING.md) for more details.

 ## Piping